 Even if you are making the falafel burger from a store-bought falafel mix you can still personalize it by adding a few extra herbs and spices.
 Most mixes will already have some added but I find they are normally conservative with flavors, so if you want it a little more punchy adding more of your favorite herbs and spices is the way to go.

 We have added shredded iceberg lettuce to our burger, but you can use any good burger lettuce, you also have several other options for adding onion to this burger.
-And if your not a fan of either lettuce of onion we have a guide on the most popular burger toppings.
+And if you’re not a fan of either lettuce of onion we have a guide on the most popular burger toppings.